-For some, however, that is too far out of their budget and they are left with wearing dentures.
-Though they are a useful treatment, if we’re being completely honest dentures have their problems.
+For some, however, that is too far out of their budget, and their only option is to wear dentures.
+Though they are a useful treatment, if we’re completely honest, dentures have their problems.

 Problems with Dentures

 - They’re not stable: The upper dentures are held in by suction and fair a little better.
-The lower dentures simply rest on the ridge of the jawbone.
-Many denture wearers have experienced the embarassment of their dentures slipping out in public.
+The lower dentures rest on the ridge of the jawbone.
+Many denture wearers have experienced the embarrassment of their dentures slipping out in public.

 - Reduced chewing efficiency: With even the most well-made dentures, you lose 50% of your chewing efficiency.

 - Facial Collapse: This is the biggest issue to consider.
 Once your teeth are removed, your body begins reabsorbing the minerals in your jawbone.
-After ten or more years, there will no longer be enough jawbone to keep your dentures in place.
+There will no longer be enough jawbone to keep your dentures in place after ten or more years.

 The Solution: Implant-Supported Dentures

 Getting implant-supported dentures will solve each of the problems listed above.
-Dr. Theriot can place two or more implants into your jawbone and use a snap on denture.
-Even as few as two implants can stabalize your denture, increase your chewing efficiancy, and save some of your bone structure.
-Of course, the more implants you have placed the better.
-To make this a more affordable option, you will be able to place the implants in pairs, only getting the next pair when you are ready.
+Dr. Theriot can place two or more implants into your jawbone and use a snap-on denture.
+Even as few as two implants can stabilize your denture, increase your chewing efficiency, and save some of your bone structure.
+Of course, the more implants you have placed, the better.
+To make this a more affordable option, you can receive the implants in pairs, only getting the next pair when you are ready.

-If you are in need of tooth replacements, you may call our office to schedule an appointment.
-If you prefer, you may click here to request an appointment online.
+If you need tooth replacements, you may call our office to schedule an appointment.
+If you prefer, you may request an appointment online.